The Hotel New Hampshire (film): Box office

 The Hotel New Hampshire opened on March 9, 1984, earning $1,075,800 in its opening weekend, ranking No. 11 at the United States box office.
 By the end of its run, the film grossed $5,142,858 in the domestic box office.
 Based on an estimated $5.5 million budget, this can be considered a box office bomb.

 Rob Lowe later said in 1984 "When some studios do get a good movie, a movie that's different, they kill it.
 Orion – I hate that studio; I won't work for them again for all the money in the world – releases Hotel New Hampshire with a cartoon of a bear: people thought they were going to see Garfield the Cat.
 Then they change it to a bicycle for five: people thought they were going to see the Von Trapp family."

 John Irving wrote, "By speeding up the story to the Offenbach score, Tony heightened both the comedic and the fairy-tale qualities of the book; he enhanced the hectic narrative momentum of the novel.
 But he paid a price.
-Many of the minor (and even the major minor) characters were reduced to caricatures — they became cartoon versions of themselves...O liked the movie nonetheless.
+Many of the minor (and even the major minor) characters were reduced to caricatures — they became cartoon versions of themselves...I liked the movie nonetheless.
 Tony's interpretation of the novel as sexual cancan is a much more suitable translation of my sense of humor than Steve Tesich's dialogue in The World According to Garp."

 Lowe subsequently wrote in his memoir:

 It's not a movie for a mass audience.
 Its quirky, provocative plot, which spins toward the two leads committing incest, would relegate it to low-budget, independent-movie status, at best.
 As for the finished product, it's a heroically flawed movie, reaching for something great and sometimes coming very, very close.
 It attempts too much and also accomplishes much.
 I'm very proud of it.
 I wish more people had seen it.